CODA-Team/AnalogGym/README.md

 ## Usage

-Note that in the sky130 process library, transistors have a drain-source breakdown voltage of 1.8V and a threshold voltage of 1V.
+Note that in the sky130 PDK, transistors have a drain-source breakdown voltage of 1.8V and a threshold voltage of 1V.
 Consequently, the supply voltage is maintained at 1.8V, rather than being reduced to 1.2V, to meet the required reliability and operational standards.

 ### Workflow in AnalogGym